Lamampis/dotfiles/README.md

 On Gentoo Linux, compile xmobar with the `xpm` and `xft` USE flags.

 ## Kernel
  I use a custom kernel for my Thinkpad X220 Gentoo installation, it uses LZ4 to compress the kernel and the initramfs.
 For me, I have to add the line `compress="lz4"` to the file `/etc/dracut.conf.d/myflags.conf` and compile `sys-kernel/installkernel` with the `dracut` USE flag.
+It might slightly improve battery life over the dist kernel.

 ### Screenshots